 - Other in-home product set-ups

-However, if you would still prefer not to have an engineer visit your home, you can still switch to and fro comparable services that don't require any changes or upgrades to your phone line.
+However, if you would still prefer not to have an engineer visit your home, you can still switch to and fro comparable services that don't require any changes or upgrades to your phone line, such as other providers on the Openreach broadband network.

 According to Vodafone, 75% of current customer orders do not require an engineer to enter the home.
 Vodafone has a range of methods already in place for making sure they keep vulnerable customers connected in the event of a fault with their broadband service (or a connection delay) which include: